lynnwallenstein/atom-base16-ocean/README.md

 Looks best with [Base16 Ocean][base16-ocean-atom] syntax theme (used in screenshot).

+To use check out this repo to your ~/.atom/packages directory and restart atom.

 This theme can be activated by going to the _Themes_ section in the Settings view (`cmd-,`) and selecting it from the _UI Themes_ drop-down menu.